irinatu17/MyCookBook/README.md

 ## Credits

 ### Content
-All recipes and recipes' images are taken from [BBC Good Food](https://www.bbcgoodfood.com/).
+All recipes and recipes' images are taken from [BBC Good Food](https://www.bbcgoodfood.com/) except the ones added by other users.
 ### Media
 The project images are taken from the following sources:
 - **Homepage background image** and **errorpage background image** : [Pixels](https://www.pexels.com/)